mikmort/MagicUFOLed/Readme.md

 ## Code Status

 This code is still very much work in progress.
-Note that there is basically no error checking!
+Note that there is minimal error checking!

 ## Usage